 A narrow spiral staircase led downwards from the kitchen (Nr.
 145) to the ground floor.22 Possibly its purpose was to provide the researcher with a short cut to the workshops for "Optics" and "Mechanics" in the front part of the eastern ground floor.
 In front of the "great hall", however, was the "master staircase", known today as the Fürstentreppe ("prince's stairs").
 It was via these stairs that the optical instruments were transported into the "great hall".
+The 9-inch refractor in the Deutsches Museum was built to Fraunhofer's plans.

-"new building" were not as elaborately equipped as those on the upper floor.
+The rooms on the ground floor of the "new building" were not as elaborately equipped as those on the upper floor.
 They were suitable for use as precision engineering workshops for the manufacture of optical instruments.
-Lathes and joining benches, machines for the "mechanical workshop", later to become the "mathematical-mechanical-optical institute", were installed and used here.
+Lathes and joining benches, machines for the "mechanical workshop", later to become the "mathematicalmechanical-optical institute", were installed and used here.
 Five rooms on the ground floor, numbered 82, 83, 84, 85 and 86, were set aside for these machines, starting at the eastern end of the building and extending as far as the stairs to the basement and the "main stairs" to the upper story.
 They constituted the third area of the Optical Institute in the former Benediktbeuern monastery.